our mission

 Rural Veterinary Practice Proficiency Associate Position

-If you’ve completed our internship program or have equivalent experience, apply by November 1, 2026.
-Send your resume, cover letter, and project essays to info@rockingkmvet.com or drop it off on-site.
+If you’ve completed our internship program or have equivalent experience, apply by sending your resume, cover letter, and project essays to info@rockingkmvet.com or drop it off on-site.
 Our intention is to hire a new Associate to start the position in June 2026.

 The RKM Rural Veterinary Practice Proficiency Associate Veterinarian Position will be offered to a second year DVM student.
 Completion in the Y1 and Y2 of the RKM Rural Veterinary Practice Proficiency Internship Position, allow Team RKM to better know the applicant.
 To apply, the applicant will be required to propose the project they wish to implement during their time at RKM.
 Changing interests allow this project to change prior to completion but allows our team some foresight on your interests.
 Example: Community Outreach - Applicant wishes to build upon current practice outreach and implement new events and educational objectives for RKM to complete with local 4-H clubs.